SorensenUCSC/CSE211-fa2023/overview.md

 ## Class Modules

-This class will be split into 5 modules, each of which are roughly two weeks.
+This class will be split into 4 modules, each of which are roughly 2.5 weeks.
 The first two modules will follow a typical course structure.
 The third will start to transition into more of a reading group structure where we discuss important papers in the area.

 * **Module 1: Parsing Overview:** We will discuss the components of a parser: including tokenizing, grammar specification, and parser generators.